renpy/renpy/sphinx/source/keymap.rst

     Matches when the Shift key is not pressed. repeat
     Matches when the key is a repeat due to the key being held down.
-Keysyms without this prefix do not match repeats. keydown
+Keysyms without this prefix do not match repeats.
+(This does not work with mouse buttons.) keydown
     Matches when the key is being pressed down (the default). keyup
     Matches when the key is being released.

 For example, the keysym "shift_alt_K_F5" will match the F5 key being pressed while Shift and Alt are held down.
+The keysym "shift_mouse_1" will match the left mouse button being pressed while Shift is held down.

 To change a binding, update the appropriate list in :var:`config.keymap`.
 The following adds the 't' key to the list of keys that dismiss a say